b12io/orchestra/docs/source/getting_started.rst

 <https://docs.djangoproject.com/en/1.8/intro/tutorial01/#creating-a-project>`_
 on this topic).
 Start a project with
 ``django-admin startproject your_project``, replacing ``your_project`` with
-your favorite project name.
+your favorite project name (but don't name it ``orchestra``, which will conflict with our namespace).
 From here on out, this document will assume that you stuck with ``your_project``, and you should replace it appropriately.